This passage occurs in both the Revised Common Lectionary Year B and the Narrative Lectionary Year B. (Most recently Oct 24, 2021.)

 Or John 8, with landmines of antisemitism.
 You make the call...

 οδος ("road" or "way", from οδος, vs. 46) This word has layers of meanings.
 It is one of those words that can simply mean "path for travel" but more abstractly "way"."
 Early Christians were called followers of "The Way."
 In Mark 8, 9, and 10, Jesus has been on the way.
 This journey in Mark is about spiritual blindness and sight.
-It begins with the disciples blind to Jesus power; it ends with blind Bartimeaus receiving sight.
-It points toward the reality that any talk about spiritual journey without struggle, sin and setback is nonsense.
+It begins with a blind man needing healing; the stories display how the disciples are blind to Jesus power; it ends with blind Bartimeaus receiving sight.
+It points toward the reality that any talk about spiritual journey without struggle, sin and setback is nonsense!

 στας ("stand", 49) For the first and only time in Mark's Gospel, Jesus stands still.
 He takes a pause from the journey on the road to have compassion on this man.
 The story pivots on Jesus' action here (you could even do a need chaistic structure within the story with this as the fulcrum).
 It is worth remembering about this story and really the whole Reformation, that Jesus' love and compassion are at the center.

 θαρσει ("take courage", 49) This word can also mean "be audacious."
 Christ is calling us to follow him, over and against the cries of the world.